CDC places ultramodern city-state at highest travel risk for Covid-19

 Destinations that fall into the "Covid-19 Very High" Level 4 category have had more than 500 cases per 100,000 residents in the past 28 days, according to CDC criteria.

 People should avoid traveling to locations designated with a Level 4 notice, the CDC recommends.
 Anyone who must travel should be fully vaccinated first, the agency advises.
 This newest update is far cry from early August, when the CDC added 16 destinations in one week to Level 4, and Delta variant cases were rising rapidly across much of the planet.
-This is the first week since early August that only one nation has been to Level 4.
+This is the first week since early August that only one nation has been added to Level 4.

 Popular favorites remaining on Level 4